brooklyn-data/dbtenv/README.md

 Notes:
 - The dbt version-specific Python virtual environments are created under `~/.dbt/versions`.
 - You can avoid having to run `dbtenv install <version>` manually by setting a `DBTENV_AUTO_INSTALL` environment variable to `true` or specifying `--auto-install` when running `dbtenv version` or `dbtenv execute`.
+- You can have dbtenv only install Python packages that were actually available on the date the dbt version was released by setting a `DBTENV_SIMULATE_RELEASE_DATE` environment variable to `true`, or specifying `--simulate-release-date` when running `dbtenv install`.
+This can help if newer versions of dbt's dependencies are causing installation problems.
 - By default dbtenv uses whichever Python version it was installed with to install dbt, but that can be changed by setting a `DBTENV_PYTHON` environment variable to the path of a different Python executable, or specifying `--python <path>` when running `dbtenv install`.

 **Important:**  dbt currently isn't compatible with Python 3.9 or above, so if dbtenv was installed with Python 3.9 or above you will need to specify a compatible Python version to install dbt.